 Travels from New York, USA

-Bill Moyers's speaking fee falls within range: Contact for fee schedule (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+Bill Moyers's speaking fee falls within range: $0 to $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 For over four decades Bill Moyers has been public television’s most visible intellectual.
 One of the most impactful journalists of our time he has witnessed and nurtured some of the greatest social movements of the past 50 years starting from his days as President Lyndon B. Johnson’s Press Secretary.